Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 04 Section 04 · The SC position The SC position.

 Buyer hesitation lives in four layers: offer clarity, trust, friction, and commitment.
-The diagnostic decomposes a low-converting Shopify store into those four layers, names the failing one, and produces the install order.
+The marketing audit decomposes a low-converting Shopify store into those four layers, names the failing one, and produces the install order.
 Paid traffic is not the lever.
 The lever is which of the four is leaking.

-Each layer is named below with its scope, its diagnostic question, and the test that says it has been resolved.
+Each layer is named below with its scope, its marketing audit question, and the test that says it has been resolved.

 H1